321amygdala/RachitR/README.md

 -------------------------------------------------

 ### **End to End ISRCTN analysis** [ISRCTN Analysis](https://github.com/Rachit-R/Explore_ISRCTN)
 - Personal aim: To utilise python to automate SQL queries.
 Strengthen SQL fundamentals, Data Manipulation and Data Query.
-Showcase data in a meaningful way.
+Visualise data in a meaningful way.
 - This project involved end-to-end process of handling, cleaning, analysing, and visualizing clinical trial data.
 - The main objective is to extract insights from a clinical trials dataset and present the findings through a Tableau dashboard.
 - The process includes downloading a CSV file, cleaning and transforming the data, loading it into an SQLite database, executing a series of SQL Manipulation statements within the DB browser to better categorise some data, automating various SQL queries to generate CSV files for visualization in tableau.